School of Journalism & Mass Communications

 Graduate Programs

 The Ph.D. program in Journalism and Mass Communications is small and, therefore, selective.
-We admit 4 to 6 students per year to ensure close work with the faculty.
+We admit four to six students per year to ensure close work with the faculty.
 We expect our students’ scholarly and research interests to intersect with those of our faculty.
 Students who hold a master’s in journalism complete at least 40 hours for the degree.
 The student completes study of appropriate research skills, designed in consultation with the faculty advisor.
 The student also must meet KU’s requirements for dissertation hours.

 Undergraduate Scholarships and Financial Aid